 For example, imagine you own Apple stock at 30% of your portfolio and an S&P 500 ETF at 40%.
 While the ETF itself might seem low-risk, if it already contains significant Apple exposure, your effective Apple concentration is much higher than 30%.
 The portfolio risk calculator reveals these hidden concentrations and correlations, giving you a complete picture of your actual risk exposure.

-| Risk Score | Risk Level | Description |
+| Risk Score Range | Meaning | Example Portfolio Outcome |

 |---|---|---|

-| 5-6 | Balanced | Moderate volatility, mix of growth and stability, market-like risk |
+| 5–6 | Balanced: moderate volatility, mix of growth and stability | Typical drawdowns 15–25% in a severe bear market; market-like risk |

 The risk selector interface allows you to choose preset risk levels (Conservative, Balanced, Aggressive) or fine-tune your risk preference using the slider.
 The calculator uses this risk level to analyze your portfolio and provide a matching risk score.